-Enhance the provision of healthcare services to families and individuals who are threatened by poverty in light of the crisis in Lebanon
+Enhance the provision of healthcare services and in particular essential and new coronavirus vaccines, to families and individuals who are threatened by poverty in light of the crisis in Lebanon

 Offer free wellness packages at primary healthcare centers for individuals who fit the criteria for extreme poverty.
 Subsidize an annual general checkup at select hospitals for citizens of low-income status, and all citizens above the age of 50.